 Regardless of actual size, many men are still unhappy with the size of their manhood.

-Professor Wylie's report examined the results of an internet-based survey of more than 50,000 men and women, which revealed that 45% of men would like a larger penis.
-His report concluded that excessive concerns about penis size were higher among men with average-sized penises than men with small ones.
+A study based on the results of an internet-based survey of more than 50,000 men and women revealed that 45% of men would like a larger penis.
+The report by Professor Kevan Wylie, a consultant in sexual medicine at the University of Sheffield, concluded that excessive concerns about penis size were higher among men with average-sized penises than men with small ones.

 What women think